MrJadaml/dejarik/README.md

 - What are the interactive components?

 - What software does TTOS need?
-  - Extension builder
+  - Extension/Mod builder
-  - Messing
+  - Messaging
   - Game Engine
   - App Store
   -